-William Wallace is a Co-founder of US Ignite and now serves as the Executive Chairman of the Board of Directors.
+William Wallace is a Co-founder of US Ignite and now serves as the Chairman of the Board of Directors.
 He brings to US Ignite more than 30 years of experience in the telecommunications industry, most recently as co-founder of DigitalBridge Communications (DBC), a venture-backed startup dedicated to bringing 4G broadband wireless services to underserved portions of the U.S.

 Prior to DBC, Mr. Wallace was co-founder and CEO of OnePoint Communications, which was purchased by Verizon Communications in 2000.
 OnePoint and its successor company, Verizon Avenue, provide bundled communications services to concentrated communities nationwide, including apartment communities, military bases, and rural areas.